-The grant funding allowed the LCEDF to hire Brenda Spencer of Spencer Preservation to conduct the survey.
-Since last fall, Brenda has taken photos of the park, researched its history and analyzed its historic character.
-Upon the completion of her survey work, Brenda submitted a report (see below) of her findings that included the determination, with agreement by the Kansas Historical Society, that the park is eligible for listing on the National Register of Historic Places.
+The grant funding allowed the LCEDF to hire Brenda Spencer of Spencer Preservation to conduct the survey including photo documentation of the park, researching its history and analyzing its historic character.
+Upon the completion of her survey work, Brenda submitted a report (see below) of her findings that included the determination, with agreement by the Kansas Historical Society, that the park would be eligible for listing on the National Register of Historic Places.

 If you have any questions about the survey or on the benefits of historic designations, please feel free to contact the LCEDF at LcedfDirector@Outlook.com, 785-524-8954, or visit the office in the County Courthouse at 216 E Lincoln Ave., Lincoln, Kansas.